-- b) Area of a parallelogram. - c) Area of a rectangle, a square. - d) The difference between a parallelogram and a rectangle. - e) The difference between a rectangle and a square. - 2.
+d) Area of a parallelogram.

+- e) The difference between a parallelogram and a rectangle. - 2.
 Standard Euclid construction with compass and straight-edge: If you are not quite yet familiar with how to perform the following constructions using a compass and a straight-edge, you can take for granted that these can be done. - a) Find the midpoint of a segment. - b) Draw a line through a given point perpendicular to another line. - c) Constructing a right triangle with a given hypotenuse. - 3.
 The sum of three interior angles of a triangle. - 4.
 Basic properties of an isosceles triangle. - 5.
 Harry's childhood favorite theorem: Pythagorean Theorem. - 6.
 Some familiarity with square roots are preferred, but not required.